 Discover folk - the CRM for people-powered businesses

-As a founder or agency owner, understanding your sales performance is crucial to scaling your business and achieving sustainable growth.
+As a founder or agency owner managing a team of 20-50 people, understanding your sales performance is crucial to scaling your business and achieving sustainable growth.
 But what metrics really matter when it comes to evaluating how well your sales efforts are working?

 In this post, we'll cover the 10 most important sales metrics that give you the insights you need—whether it's understanding revenue trends, tracking lead progress, or assessing individual team member performance.